-Do you want to change the appearance of your form’s Checkboxes?
-WPForms offers many options for customizing how this field looks in your published forms.
+Do you want to change the appearance of your form’s Checkboxes field?
+WPForms offers many options for customizing how this field looks and works in your published forms.

 In this article, we’ll share all the ways you can customize your WPForms Checkboxes fields.

 - Editing the Field Label and Description

 - Randomizing Choices

 - Displaying Checkboxes in a Multi-Column Layout